-Dr. Shuman is the Associate Chief of Staff - Education at the VA Ann Arbor Health System, where he directs the educational experience for a diverse cadre of pre- and post-doctoral trainees and learners.
+Dr. Shuman is the assistant dean for veterans affairs, and the associate chief of staff-education at the VA Ann Arbor Health System, where he directs the educational experience for a diverse cadre of pre- and post-doctoral trainees and learners.

 Areas of Interest